edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

     [{"apiVersion":"v3","statusCode":201,"id":"fb5fb7f2-768b-4298-a916-d4779523c6b5"}]
     ```

-2. Map the credentials for the camera.
+2. Update credentials in Secret Store.

     === "Secure mode"
         !!! note
             If running in secure mode all the api executions need the [JWT token](#token-generation) generated previously.

-        a.
-Enter your chosen credentials name and then execute the command to set the mapping name.
+        Enter your chosen username, password, and authentication mode and credentials name and then execute the command to create the secrets.
         !!! note
-            To edit credentials, this command may be skipped, and then use one of the existing credential mappings in the following commands.

-        ```bash
-        curl --data '<creds-name>' -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/Writable/InsecureSecrets/credentials001/SecretName"
-        ```

-        b.
-Enter your chosen credentials name and then execute the command to create the mapping.
-        ```bash
-        curl -H "X-Consul-Token:<consul-token>" -X PUT "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera/AppCustom/CredentialsMap/<creds-name>"
-        ```

-        c.
-Enter your chosen username, password, and authentication mode and credentials name and then execute the command to create the mapping.
-        !!! note
-            The options for authentication method are: `usernametoken`, `digest`, or `both`
+            The options for authentication mode are: `usernametoken`, `digest`, or `both`

         ```bash
         curl --data '{